In between, he had to face horrors very few have – and survived.

 “It puts me to the back of the pack straightaway.
 But that’s the sport and I wouldn’t whinge about it.
-There’s always stuff you can improve on and I guess, like a big pulley or something.”
+There’s always stuff you can improve on…like a big pulley or something.”

-Pollard finished 12th in his first run on the 925 metre-course from a field of 22 athletes.
-But he wasn’t satisfied with the execution and in his second run he was more than two seconds faster to move up to 7th.
+Pollard finished 12th in his first run on the 925m course from a field of 22 athletes.
+But he wasn’t satisfied with the execution, and in his second run, he was more than two seconds faster to move up to seventh.

 The top 16 boarders went into the third elimination round for a spot in the quarter-finals.